Ed Hussey –

 What have the Government said about preventing fraudulent claims under the job retention scheme?

-Several statements have been made over recent days about the risk of fraudulent claims and this has been accompanied by changes to the information required in support of claims under the scheme.
+Several statements have been made about the risk of fraudulent claims and this has been accompanied by changes to the information required in support of claims under the scheme.
 It is evident that HMRC will be actively seeking to detect inappropriate claims.
 The initial suggestion was that audits will be carried out later to check claims and this will no doubt remain the case.
 However, the significant increase in information to be provided at the time of the claim suggests that a much higher degree of scrutiny will now take place before the funds are released.
 We expect public naming and shaming to follow detection of fraudulent claims.

 You are likely to be in breach of their employment contract if you simply impose this on them.
 It needs to be agreed – and ideally signed – so you reduce the risks of a claim from the employee later.
 Where you have multiple employees and only some are to be furloughed, you need to demonstrate that decisions have been taken on a fair, logical and non-discriminatory basis.